-- Gifts to executive branch officials and employees are generally limited to \$20 per occasion and \$50 per calendar year - Exceptions: - Widely attended gatherings (requires preclearance from agency) - Meals and entertainment from non-prohibited source - Personal relationship - Modest items of food and refreshments, such as soft drinks, coffee and donuts, offered other than as part of a meal - Greeting cards and items with little intrinsic value, such as plaques, certificates, and trophies, which are intended solely for presentation - Gifts the receipt of which is specifically authorized by statute (e.g., Foreign Gifts and Decorations Act) - Gifts to the President and Vice President
+- Gifts to executive branch officials and employees are generally limited to \$20 per occasion and \$50 per calendar year - President Trump rescinded the Biden Ethics Executive Order.
+Political appointees in the administration are now subject to the same gift restrictions as career employees. - Exceptions: - Widely attended gatherings (requires preclearance from agency) - Meals and entertainment from non-prohibited source - Personal relationship - Modest items of food and refreshments, such as soft drinks, coffee and donuts, offered other than as part of a meal - Greeting cards and items with little intrinsic value, such as plaques, certificates, and trophies, which are intended solely for presentation - Gifts the receipt of which is specifically authorized by statute (e.g., Foreign Gifts and Decorations Act) - Gifts to the President and Vice President